-In addition to the astrobiology of impact craters, my research in Arctic Canada has also resulted in an into cold springs as habitats for life.
+In addition to the astrobiology of impact craters, my research in the Canadian Arctic has also resulted in an into cold springs as habitats for life – which has direct relevance to Mars.
 This work has focused on Axel Heiberg Island in Nunavut, where cold springs flow year round despite flowing through over 500 m of permafrost.
 Another site is the so-called Golden Deposit in NWT, where a cold spring precipitates the mineral jarosite, which is common on Mars.